"I believe Gurdon has ideas about becoming a scientist;

 about having a gift?
 They may appreciate endowment, but they admire effort, for no matter what your ability is, effort is what ignites that ability and turns it into accomplishment.

 those considered "a genius, a talent, or a natural."
 However, even though this particular quote states the advantages of those who have nothing to lose by trying, one needs to understand that Dweck is referring to those students who have a growth mindset or at the very least are guided by adults with that over-arching value system.
-Otherwise, these "nothing
+Otherwise, these nothing to lose students end up thinking and acting more like "why bother"? when it comes to effort:

 Effort can reduce you.